 While you’re shopping the great selection Drumheller has to offer, you may as well make a day of it.
 There are lots of fun and exciting things to do during the winter season in Drumheller.

-On December 8th and 9th, you can venture out to the Atlas Coal Mine and East Coulee School Museum for some Drumheller holiday fun.
+In early December, you can venture out to the Atlas Coal Mine and East Coulee School Museum for some Drumheller holiday fun.
 Their Christmas in the Coulee event is family friendly and full of fun for everyone.
 You can ride the Polar Express, try delicious holiday treats, and even meet Santa!
 Not only is this event fun, but it also raises money for preserving Drumheller’s rich coal mining history.

 During the winter months, downtown Drumheller is aglow with holiday lights.
 Take a walk through our historic downtown Drumheller, which is full of galleries, unique shops, and places to grab a coffee if you need a warm up!

 We don’t know about you, but cold weather always makes us hungry.
 Our solution?
 A stop in at Bernie and the Boys Bistro.
 With a large menu of 100% natural Alberta beef burgers and delicious sides, it just hits the spot.
 We love the Nacho Daddy’s Burger and poutine.
 If you’re really hungry, why not try tackling the Mammoth Burger?

 Although Drumheller is not an official dark sky preserve, our canyons, town size, and badlands make the perfect atmosphere for stargazing.
 Photographers and stargazers alike love coming to Drumheller for night sky photography and constellation spotting.
 Our beautiful landscape makes a great foreground for the vibrant winter colours of the Milky Way.